 Music therapy at Cambridgeshire Music launched in 1995 and today we run one of the largest teams of music therapists in the country.
 Dozens of specialist music therapists work in special schools, mainstream schools, units attached to schools and children’s centres across Cambridgeshire, and we see hundreds of people a year.

 Music therapy sessions focus on communication using sound – made on instruments and with the voice.
 Non-linguistic communication is often helpful for those with limited verbal expression, mental health issues, behavioural problems or those with dementia or other degenerative conditions.
 Sessions can be for groups or for individuals.

 Music Therapy can aid independence and lead to increased participation and engagement in learning and daily activities, increased resilience and emotional well-being, decreased anxious and aggressive behaviours and even reduced medication.

 Our therapists work with parents, carers and professionals to share skills and support consistency and follow-up outside sessions.
-Additionally providing consultations and support for school engagement and mental health issues in schools, including models of attachment and systemic work.
+We also provide consultations and support for school engagement and mental health issues in schools, including models of attachment and systemic work.

 Cambridgeshire Music also offer music therapy placements to first and second year Masters students.
 The students are supervised by experienced supervisors within our team and the University to ensure their work is safe and professional and that the clients and students are fully supported throughout their placement.

-To find out more about music therapy or if you have any questions please get in touch or visit the British Association of Music Therapy website www.bamt.org
+To learn more about Music therapy please contact us or visit the British Association of Music Therapy bamt.org.uk